RALLY CATEGORIES EXPLAINED

 Spirit Tour Category is on pause until ethe Motorsport Australia Tarmac Rally review panel issue their report in late September.

 The Main Tour category is all about the freedom of closed-road touring.
 Nowhere in Australia is there a tour with such intense serpentine roads in such close proximity to the event base and one with such a festive feel.

 Participants run ahead of the Adelaide Rally competitors in packets, each with a tour leader who sets a swift and enjoyable pace on narrow, twisting roads.
 Tour vehicles are required to observe posted speed limits or 80kmh, whichever is higher on the applicable section of road.
 This allows for spirited driving on the tight and technical roads chosen for the Rally course.
 Cost is $2365

 The Shannons Prima Tour is a one-day event that is integrated into Day 1 of the Shannons Adelaide Rally.
 It is open to modern and classic cars.

-Prima Tour is a leisurely drive through some of the state's most picturesque driving roads, with a shot of adrenaline before lunch at The Bridgewater Mill by way of 3 closed road activities.
+Prima Tour is a leisurely drive through some of the state's most picturesque driving roads, with a shot of adrenaline before lunch at Deviation Road Cellar Door by way of 3 closed road activities.

 Participants must observe posted speed limits, which allows for a challenging and enjoyable experience, using both sides of the road on three serpentine closed road stages up to 20km in length.